zephyrproject-rtos/zephyr/doc/develop/application/index.rst

 * **CMakeLists.txt**: This file tells the build system where to find the other application files, and links the application directory with Zephyr's CMake build system.
-This link provides features supported by Zephyr's build system, such as board-specific kernel configuration files, the ability to run and debug compiled binaries on real or emulated hardware, and more.
+This link provides features supported by Zephyr's build system, such as board-specific configuration files, the ability to run and debug compiled binaries on real or emulated hardware, and more.

+* **app.overlay**: This is a devicetree overlay file that specifies application-specific changes which should be applied to the base devicetree for any board you build for.
+The purpose of devicetree overlays is usually to configure something about the hardware used by the application.

+  The build system looks for :file:`app.overlay` by default, but you can add more devicetree overlays, and other default files are also searched for.

+  See :ref:`devicetree` for more information about devicetree.

-* **Kernel configuration files**: An application typically provides a Kconfig configuration file (usually called :file:`prj.conf`) that specifies application-specific values for one or more kernel configuration options.
-  These application settings are merged with board-specific settings to produce a kernel configuration.
+* **prj.conf**: This is a Kconfig fragment that specifies application-specific values for one or more Kconfig options.
+These application settings are merged with other settings to produce the final configuration.
+The purpose of Kconfig fragments is usually to configure the software features used by the application.

+  The build system looks for :file:`prj.conf` by default, but you can add more Kconfig fragments, and other default files are also searched for.

   See :ref:`application-kconfig` below for more information.

-* **Application source code files**: An application typically provides one or more application-specific files, written in C or assembly language.
-These files are usually located in a sub-directory called :file:`src`.
+* **main.c**: A source code file.
+Applications typically contain source files written in C, C++, or assembly language.
+The Zephyr convention is to place them in a subdirectory of :file:`<app>` named :file:`src`.

+Once an application has been defined, you will use CMake to generate a **build directory**, which contains the files you need to build the application and Zephyr, then link them together into a final binary you can run on your board.
-Once an application has been defined, you can use CMake to create project files for building it from a directory where you want to host these files.
-This is known as the **build directory**.
-Application build artifacts are always generated in a build directory; Zephyr does not support "in-tree" builds.
+The easiest way to do this is with :ref:`west build <west-building>`, but you can use CMake directly also.
+Application build artifacts are always generated in a separate build directory: Zephyr does not support "in-tree" builds.

 The following sections describe how to create, build, and run Zephyr applications, followed by more detailed reference material.